H4rtland/masters/week10/README.md

 ![image](https://github.com/H4rtland/masters/blob/master/week10/imgs/cumulative_dist_0_3.png "")

 This distribution is more skewed to the positive, meaning that the random generation must have made a small bump in the data that could be seen as a peak.
+Also, the peak goes much higher than one, which probably isn't a problem because I think it should be normalised anyway.
+This means that some of the N event trials were actually a better fit than the "best fit" fit was.
+Interestingly, the distribution does start at *exactly* 1.
+Does that mean that the "best fit" picked out a peak of 0, even when it clearly shouldn't have?